 Cat trees will vary in height, material, and etc. So it’s important to take that into consideration when shopping for one or making your own.

 Some cats will prefer tall trees where they can look out the window and watch over their ‘territory.’
 While other cats will prefer one that is designed for comfort so they can sleep in their secluded cave without being bothered.
+Every cat is different and here are some of the reasons they like cat trees.

 Benefits Of A Cat Tree